Inclusive and differential measurements of the $\mathrm{t\bar{t}}\gamma$ cross section and the $\mathrm{t\bar{t}}\gamma$ / $\mathrm{t\bar{t}}$ cross section ratio in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Inclusive and differential ratio measurements

 {\tolerance=800 We measure $\mu_{\ratio}=1.05\pm0.06$, corresponding to an inclusive ratio of $\ratio=0.0133\pm0.0002\stat\pm0.0005\syst$, compatible with the prediction.
 The \ttbar normalization factor is found to be $\mu_{\ttbar}=1.008\pm0.015$, consistent with the predictions at NNLO in QCD\@.
 The systematic uncertainties with the largest impact in the \ratio measurement are those related to the photon identification and the estimation of the nonprompt photon background (with an impact of about 2\% each), followed by modelling uncertainties such as FSR and the \muF choice, and the normalization of the \Zg and other minor backgrounds (with impacts below 1\% each). }

 Similarly, we perform a differential measurement of \ratio as a function of \toppt, at the parton level, and of the \llpt, at the particle level.
 The absolute differential cross section ratios are displayed in Fig.~\ref{fig:diffratio1}.
+Each result is extracted from a fit to four distributions: that of the variable of interest in the ``$\ttbar,1\PGg$'' and the ``$\ttbar,0\PGg$'' regions, and the number of jets in the \Zg and \DY CRs.
 The results are in agreement with the nominal prediction and with the fixed-order calculation, while the alternative prediction overpredicts the data.
 These results are limited by the statistical uncertainty.
 The systematic uncertainties with the largest contribution are those in the photon identification efficiency and in the reweighting of the top quark \pt distribution to NNLO in QCD\@.